 After the norms have been established, post the signed sheet in a prominent location in the team room.
 This creates a reminder of the rules that the team has established for itself.
 When members stray from the norms, colleagues can simply point to the sheet.

-There are several important components to this process:
+There are several important components of this process:

 - Structured brainstorming allows everyone to have an equal voice;